 Wildflowers and a Wedding Cruise

-Walking south along the canal on my way to my appointment for my second dose, I pass a narrowboat heading north back to the city.
+Walking south along the canal, I pass a narrowboat heading north back to the city.
 The people on board are dressed in smart clothes and sat at tables, enjoying an intimate wedding reception cruise.
 It used to be a common sight on Saturdays in summer, but I haven’t seen a tour boat in nearly two years.
 I can’t help but smile.

 The towpath is lined with foxgloves, campion, honeysuckle and columbine, all grown wild and tall in the midsummer sun, yet to be cut back from the water’s edge by the Canal and River Trust.
 I secretly hope they’ve forgotten this year and that the overgrown look is here to stay.